ArttuKauppi/Arttu/README.md

  Hi, I’m ArttuKauppi im curently studying ICT in the vocational school of keuda.
-My hobbys consist of gaming, going to the gym and swimming.